gustavogmoraes/Feudalism/README.md

 git push -u origin main
 ```

+## GitHub Pages (Play online)

+This repository is configured to auto-deploy to GitHub Pages on every push to `main`.

+- Workflow: `.github/workflows/pages.yml`
+- Output URL (after the first successful run): `https://gustavogmoraes.github.io/Feudalism/`

+What the workflow does:

+- Runs `npm ci` to create a local copy of Ruffle assets under `vendor/ruffle/`
+- Builds a minimal `dist/` with `index.html` (copied from `play_feudalism.html`), `Feudalism.swf`, and `vendor/ruffle/`
+- Adds `.nojekyll` to prevent Jekyll processing
+- Deploys `dist/` to GitHub Pages using official Actions

+After it runs, you can share the link above so others can play right from the browser.

 ## Notes

 - If your browser blocks local file features, always use the local server (scripts above) instead of double‑clicking the HTML file.